MPG-Logo

 The MPP was and is involved with the development of instruments essential to the ATLAS detector – the inner detector, the calorimeters, and the muon chambers – as well as the setup of the computing system.
 A major technical upgrade is scheduled to start from 2026.
 The goal is to increase the number of proton collisions in order to obtain more data.
 MPP scientists and technicians are working to make ATLAS fit for the coming surge of new data.

-30 years of ATLAS
+Three decades of ATLAS

 The history of the truly big experiment began on October 1, 1992, when close to 90 research instituitions signed a common letter of intent to build a detector for proton-proton collisions.
 The Max Planck Institute for Physics was one these, its scientists contributed to the devolopment of major ATLAS components.